AUC Admissions Office Hour: Tuesdays, 13.00-14.00

 International Student Network (ISN) and ISN Introduction Week

 As an international student, you may be invited to join the International Student Network (ISN).
 ISN Amsterdam is a student-run organisation dedicated to helping international students studying at the University of Amsterdam (UvA) and the Amsterdam University of Applied Sciences (AUAS) make the most of their time in the Netherlands.
-ISN is part of the Erasmus Student Network (ESN), which is a larger organisation with 524 branches in 39 countries.
+ISN is part of the Erasmus Student Network (ESN), which is a larger organisation with many branches across the world.
 They typically organise social activities for international students to get to know one another.

 Registration with Vrije Universiteit Amsterdam (VU Amsterdam)